Abhibob/openwebtextspeed/README.md

+# OpenWebText scraping optimised

-This fork is fully compatible with jcpeterson/openwebtext but features an much faster raw scraper built from pycURL (libcurl wrapper).
+This fork is fully compatible with jcpeterson/openwebtext but features an much faster raw scraper built from pycURL.
+It also features integration of the multicore bzip2 archiver [lbzip2](http://lbzip2.org/) on linux.
+This leads to an increase in speed of up to an order of magnitute and higher compared to jcpeterson's raw scraper.
+Also the multiprocessing implementation was replaced by [pebble] (https://pypi.org/project/Pebble/) which supports timeouts that stop stuck scraper processes automatically.
+There is some bugginess to it which I couldn't figure out but in general it works quite flawlessly.

-THIS VERSION IS NOT PRODUCTION READY AND MORE IN AN ALPHA STATE.
-Multithreaded download of each page is not implemented yet.
-Because newspaper is not used anymore for this scraper the newspaper.text != '' check is dropped.
-Benchmarks coming soon.
+New features:
+- added lbzip2 support on linux (command line argument '--compress_fast) - install apt package 'lbzip2' first
+- process start method forkserver on linux (prevents deadlocks, enabled by default)
+- raw scraper by jcpeterson replaced with much faster pycurl implementation (command line argument '--scraper raw')

+**Note that these additions are independent from the original creators.
+They are not affiliated with this repository in any way.

+# Known bugs:
+- sometimes timeout still doesn't work as expected which leads to an alternative timeout error message "Timed out -> <Url>" originating   from pycurl built-in timeout
+  This doesn't affect operation but could be a warning sign of a bigger problem as there might be processes that get stuck outside of     pycurl.
+The overall percentage is small though and at this point I think it's unlikely to cause major performance issues.

+The description of the [original repository](https://github.com/jcpeterson/openwebtext)

 # OpenWebText